|

 arose from research into the atomic structure of a class of elements

 known as semiconductors.
+The simplest

 semiconductor device is the diode.
 It